Working effectively with your participants in documentary

 When making a documentary your access is paramount.
 Making sure to develop and maintain a good working relationship with your participants is crucial.

 In this course Debbie will share her own methods using her documentary Still Loved as a case study.
 Making a film about one of the most challenging subject matters and being able to go deep into the families involved own personal stories involves a great deal of skill, trust and empathy.
 Relationships can become fragile and can easily start to crumble.
-Friends of the participants can be a negative influence on the relationship and events in the lives of those you are working with can mean things spiral out of control or make great unexpected change.
 How do you keep going during these times making sure you don’t lose access to someone you have been working with over a long period?

 This course is invaluable for anyone wanting to work in documentary, it shows how to develop trust and respect for your cast while knowing how to keep a professional distance.